Bowery Bugs: Plot

 Brody goes back to the Swami who realizes that the cartomancy failed.
 For his second attempt, Bugs spins a zodiac wheel which lands on the sign of the wolf.
 He tells Brody that it means he is lucky with love, but his flirting with a "lady" (also Bugs in disguise) only results in a multiple bonking by a policeman for being a "masher".

 Brody returns to the Swami and is about to pulverize him when he is asked precisely WHY he wants his luck to change.
 Taking Brody's answer literally ("So I can get me hands on some dough!"), Bugs sends him to 29 River Street, home of "Grandma's Happy Home Bakery".
 When Brody arrives there and demands the "dough" at gunpoint, a baker (Bugs yet again) gladly obliges with "a mess of dough" which Brody gets stuck in and is baked into a pie.

 Unmasking the baker as Bugs, Brody retraces his steps to unmask Bugs' previous disguises, leading Brody to believe that "everybody's a rabbit!".
 When Brody looks into what he thinks is a mirror (but is actually a window) and sees Bugs looking back at him, he thinks HE has turned into a rabbit and snaps, hopping down the street and turning onto the Brooklyn Bridge, hysterically shouting "What's up, doc?!"

 Seeing a police officer staring contemplatively at the East River from the middle of the bridge, Brody comes up behind him and begs for help.
 Turning, the officer reveals himself to be Bugs, demanding (in a thick Irish accent) "What's all this about rabbits, Doc?".
 That being the last straw, Brody leaps off the bridge, apparently as suicide.
 The scene freezes with Brody in mid-air to a poster seen behind Bugs who apparently rushed out to save him off-screen.

 Bugs ends the story there, and the impressed old man says: "That's enough, son!
-I'll buy it!" and hands Bugs some money (though it is unknown if he bought the Bridge or the rights to the story).
+I'll buy it!" and hands Bugs some money.
+This was a reference to George C. Parker, a con artist who would often "sell" the Brooklyn Bridge to people, thus originating the phrase "Have I got a bridge to sell ya!"